KellerJordan/cifar10-airbench/README.md

         ...
 ```

-If you wish to modify the data used for training, it can be done like so:
+If you wish to modify the data in the loader, it can be done like so:
 ```
 import airbench
 train_loader = airbench.CifarLoader('/tmp/cifar10', train=True, aug=dict(flip=True, translate=4, cutout=16), batch_size=500)